appbaseio/reactive-manual/docs/v1/getting-started/Start.md

 } from '@appbaseio/reactivebase';
 ```

-Next, we create a `ReactiveBase` component, which requires creating an [appbase.io](https://appbase.io) app along with the `username:password` credentials.
+Next, we create a `ReactiveBase` component, which requires creating an [appbase.io](https://appbase.io) app along with `username:password` credentials.

 This quick GIF will help with creating an app and getting the credentials.
 ![create an appbase.io app](http://im3.ezgif.com/tmp/ezgif.com-59967037ad.gif)